-Risk Reduce is an online accident reporting platform.
+\Risk Reduce is an online accident reporting platform.
 Links to the online accident portal are available on The Pony Club website.

-Note: Centres should inform their own insurers in the event of a serious incident.
+Note: Centres should inform their own insurers in the event of a serious incident..

-Accident/Incident Report Forms
+d) Accident/Incident Report Forms

-- ► Appendix H1 Incident log form - ► Risk Reduce portal (link available on website) - ► Appendix H2 Medical treatment form (for use by medical professionals)
+- Appendix F Incident log form - Risk Reduce portal (link available on website) - ► Appendix G Medical treatment form (for use by medical professionals)

-Threshold for Reporting Forms
+e) Threshold for Reporting Forms

-- Where a person is checked by a first aider and/or first aid treatment is not required, a record of the incident should be made on the Activity Incident Log (Appendix H1). - Where first aid treatment, professional medical treatment or a serious near miss occurs, The Pony Club reporting form OR Risk Reduce should be completed.
+- Where a person is checked by a first aider and/or first aid treatment is not required, a record of the incident should be made on the Activity Incident Log (Appendix F). - Where first aid treatment, professional medical treatment or a serious near miss occurs, The Pony Club online Risk Reduce form must be completed.
+A printable version of the Risk Reduce form is available on the website to use at the time of the accident, but this must be transferred online as soon as possible.
+If in doubt, report it.

-Reporting of Follow-up Action Procedures
+f) Reporting of Follow-up Action Procedures